JustSleightly/SleightlyBall/README.md

 Using the same Ball source for multiple inputs and setting them to Move will yield an error, as you cannot move one object into two locations.

-Using the same Ball source for multiple inputs and setting one to Move and the others to copy will instantiate the copies first during generation, before moving the remaining one.
+Using the same Ball source for multiple inputs and setting one to Move and the others to copy, will instantiate the copies first during generation, before moving the remaining one.

 </details>